 With the ongoing strain on the healthcare system, Greenlight decided to partner with a Canadian healthcare provider.
 We partnered with University Health Network (UHN) to develop a problem statement that focused on solving real-world problems: social distancing and flow in clinics.
 Checking in patients involves tasks that are extremely time-consuming and tedious for staff.
 For patients, the waiting experience lacks visibility as to how long you’ll wait to be seen.
 The task was to create a solution that would improve both the overall check-in process and patient visibility to the waiting queue.

 “Designing efficient ways to provide care is more critical than it’s ever been.
-We have so many opportunities in healthcare to automate and eliminate non-value-add steps and get administrative processes out of the way enabling the care providers to focus on what’s most important – the patient.”
+We have so many opportunities in healthcare to automate and eliminate non-value-add steps and get administrative processes out of the way enabling the care providers to focus on what’s most important—the patient.” – Michael Caesar, Executive Director of Data & Implementation Science, UHN

 Create Your Own Problem Statement